Community radio: Brazil

 The FM frequencies reserved for the service are 87.5 MHz, 87.7 MHz and 87.9 MHz, however, in some regions of Brazil, community radio stations are reserved in the frequencies 98.3 MHz, 104.9 MHz, 105.9 MHz, 106.3 MHz and 107.9 MHz.
 The frequency is reserved and licensed only by Anatel, the National Telecommunications Agency of Brazil.
 The history of the Brazilian community is inclusive in a context of Brazilian redemocratization in the second half of the 1980s.
-In the struggle to institute the same, a movement began in 1991, organizing itself in the form of a forum, in 1994 the judiciary gave a vowable vote to the establishment of radios and their proponents to become legal.
+In the struggle to institute the same, a movement began in 1991, organizing itself in the form of a forum, in 1994 the judiciary legalized community radio broadcasts.
 The largest city in the country, São Paulo because of the lack of frequency, managed to regulate these radio stations only in 2007 through a public notice.
 Currently are about 34 stations of the genre operating only in 87.5 MHz (different from the frequencies commonly used).

 On July 10, 2018, the Federal Senate Plenary approves the power increase from 25 watts to 150 watts, the effective half of a local commercial radio.
 The senator and author of the bill said it will improve coverage in rural areas where homes are more dispersed.
 However Anatel may interfere and determine the maximum power that can be transmitted, especially when there are adjacent CRs.
 The former minister Gilberto Kassab ordered to extinguish on the eve of 2019 more than 130 community radios for irregularities.
 Minas Gerais was the one that most lost emisoras (27) followed by São Paulo (20), another 22 states lost 1 CR for each one.